utep-cs-systems-courses/arch1-project2-lmartinez50/project/README.md

 Button S1 plays notes from La Bamba song by Los Lobos.
 Button S2 plays notes from Star Wars theme song.
 Button S3 plays notes from La Cucaracha song
 Button S4 stop the program and turn on and then dimming the red led indicating that the toy is "off".

+To clean project use make clean.